Director of General Chemistry Labs

 - Together with Laboratory Coordinators, supervise the general conditions of labs and help to plan for upgrades and renovations.

-- Report problems in physical spaces occupied by General Chemistry lab and recitation sections to Chemistry Building Manager and/or Facilities Management.
+- Report problems in physical spaces occupied by General Chemistry lab and recitation sections to Chemistry Building Manager.

 Supervision of Classified Staff

-- Hold regular weekly or biweekly meetings and interact with Lab Coordinators daily.
+- Hold regular weekly or biweekly meetings and have daily interactions with Lab Coordinators.

 - In the case of laboratory accidents, work with Lab Coordinators to determine whom to contact (fire and rescue, ambulance, EH&S, etc.)

 - Work with CHEM and CAS staff as vital to hire temporary or new lab coordinators.